-Treaty Trader visas (E-1) and Investor visas (E-2) are non-immigrant visas for nationals of a country with which the United States maintains a treaty of friendship, commerce and navigation who wish to go to the United States for one of two purposes: to carry on substantial trade, principally between the United States and the treaty country (E-1); or to develop and direct the operations of an enterprise in which the national has invested or is in the process of investing a substantial amount of capital (E-2).
+Treaty Trader visas (E-1) and Treaty Investor visas (E-2) are nonimmigrant visas for citizens of countries with which the United States maintains a treaty of commerce and navigation (9 FAM 402.9-10).
+The applicant must be coming to the United States to engage in substantial trade, including trade in services or technology, in qualifying activities, principally between the United States and the treaty country (E-1); or to develop and direct the operations of an enterprise in which the applicant has invested or is in the process of investing a substantial amount of capital (E-2).
 Check here for the detailed list of visa requirements.

 The Treaty with the Netherlands which entered into force December 05, 1957, was made applicable to Suriname on February 10, 1963.

 For E-1 visas and E-2 visas, you may apply at the U.S. Embassy in Paramaribo.

 The maximum length for which an E-1 or E-2 visa can be issued to a principal applicant who is a citizen of Suriname is 5 years.

 Change of Status.

 Investors who have changed status in the United States with USCIS must follow the steps for all first-time investors.
 Such a change of status remains valid only while the applicant remains in the United States.
 Once the applicant has left the United States, he or she requires an E –visa to return and resume the running of his or her business.
 Change of status does not guarantee the issuance of a visa nor does it exempt the investor from the normal process of filing documents in advance with the appropriate consulate.

 Proper Use of B1/B2 Visas and Visa Waiver Travel for Investors